 PRP Hair Treatment & Hair Loss

-Platelet Rich Plasma Hair Growth Treatment for Hair Loss
+Autologous Platelet-Rich Plasma Hair Growth Treatment for Hair Loss

-Platelet-rich plasma (PRP) is a unique hair loss treatment that utilizes the growth factors in your own blood to stimulate new hair growth and prevent further hair loss.
+Platelet-rich plasma (PRP) is a unique hair loss treatment that utilizes the growth factors in your blood to stimulate new hair growth and prevent further hair loss.
 Many of us struggle with hair loss today.
 In fact, according to the International Society of Hair Restoration Surgery, approximately 56 million adults in the United States are affected by some type of hair loss.
 Up until recently, few non-surgical treatments were available for hair restoration.
-However, with a short series of PRP injections, patients can achieve thicker, healthier hair that lasts.
-Dr. Michele Green is an internationally renowned expert in cosmetic dermatology and PRP hair restoration and has been at the forefront of helping patients regrow hair and treat alopecia with PRP injections as well as other oral and topical treatments.
+However, with a short series of PRP injections, patients can achieve thicker, fuller, healthier hair that lasts.
+Dr. Michele Green is an internationally renowned expert in cosmetic dermatology and PRP hair restoration and has been at the forefront of helping patients regrow hair and treat alopecia with PRP injections and other oral and topical treatments.

 Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-surgical cosmetic treatment options, including platelet-rich plasma treatment for hair restoration.
-Dr. Green takes a holistic approach, customizing each patient’s treatment plan to suit their particular needs and goals best.
+Dr. Green takes a holistic approach, customizing each patient’s treatment plan to best suit their needs and goals.
 She is consistently recognized as one of New York’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
 When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to develop a personalized hair loss treatment plan that caters to your particular needs and provides you with healthier, thicker hair that lasts.

 Non-invasive hair restoration treatments